 True pioneers often set out with limited resources, no clear path and no instructions.
 Nonetheless, they move boldly forward.

-Every year, we incubate groundbreaking new projects that are fighting new wrongs or bringing new approaches to longstanding issues.
+As well, through our Social Justice Accelerator, we incubate groundbreaking new projects that are fighting new wrongs or bringing new approaches to longstanding issues.
 By providing them with material support, guidance, and a community of fellow advocates with hundreds of cumulative hours of experience, we help them leap over the early, difficult stages of nonprofits growth, and get directly to affecting change in their issue area.

 Our work is made possible by an incredible network of supporters, from generous individuals to socially responsible corporations.